-Under the prevailing law the entire earnings of an employee resident in the UK are subject to UK income tax, regardless of where the monies are received.
-If the individual is not ordinarily resident in the UK and is taxable on the remittance basis then earnings from non-UK duties will not be taxed in the UK if they are not remitted to the UK.
+Within the current rule, any of an employee’s wages found in the UK are subject to British income tax, regardless of where the money is paid.
+If the person is not normally residing in the United Kingdom and is taxable on the remittance basis so earnings from non-UK duties will not be paid in the United Kingdom until they are remitted to the United Kingdom.

-Problems can be caused in deciding the split of earnings between UK and non-UK duties.
-In some cases it is necessary to calculate the UK income tax liability by reference to each individual transfer from the overseas bank account.
-Legislation will be introduced in Finance Bill 2013 to allow general earnings to be apportioned on a just and reasonable basis, preserving the approach that was originally introduced as a statement of practice.
+Problems in agreeing on the distribution of earnings between the UK and non-UK duties can be induced.
+For certain cases, the UK income tax obligation is to be determined by reference to each person transfer from the overseas bank account.
+The legislation will be implemented in the Finance Bill 2013 to provide for the equal and equitable distribution of general earnings, retaining the policy that was initially adopted as a rule of practice.

-Overseas workday relief [OWR] will also be placed on a statutory footing alongside the introduction of the statutory residence test.
-OWR will be available to all individuals who are not UK domiciled for the tax year in which they become UK resident and the following two tax years.
-The new rules will commence from April 2013.
+Overseas workday relief [OWR] will also be imposed alongside the implementation of the compulsory residence check on a legislative footing.
+OWR will be applicable to all individuals who are not domiciled in the UK for the tax year in which they are resident in the United Kingdom for the next two tax years.
+The new rules will commence in April 2013.

 Life insurance – qualifying policies

-Currently there is no restriction on the investment premiums that may be paid into a qualifying policy thereby enabling individuals to obtain unlimited relief from higher and additional rates of income tax.
-When the policy is realised the individual should make a gain which is subject to income tax at the individual’s marginal rate.
-This is known as ‘the chargeable event gain regime’.
+Currently, there is no restriction on the investment premiums that may be paid into a qualifying policy thereby enabling individuals to obtain unlimited relief from higher and additional rates of income tax.
+When the strategy is understood the individual will make a benefit at the marginal rate of the individual that is subject to income tax.
+It is known as ‘the system of charging event benefit.’

-With effect from 6 April 2013 an annual premium limit of £3,600 will be imposed on qualifying life insurance policies.
-Transitional rules will apply for the period between 21 March 2012 and 5 April 2013.
+The annual premium limit of £3,600 on eligible life insurance plans will be imposed with effect from 6 April 2013.
+For the period between 21 March 2012 and 5 April 2013 transitional rules will apply.
 The change in policy was originally announced in Budget 2012.
 The impact will be to restrict the tax relief for higher and additional rate taxpayers with qualifying policies.

 Transfer of assets abroad